drewdeponte/octopusci/_posts/2011-12-23-octopusci-at-ocrails.markdown

 ---
 layout: post
-title: Octopusci @ OC Rails Meetup
+title: OctopusCI @ OC Rails Meetup
 tags: [ocrails, orange county, rails, ruby on rails, presentation, official release]
 ---

-Recently I a gave a presentation at an OC Rails meetup in Santa Ana about the offical release of Octopusci.
-In the presentation I explain exactly what Octopusci is, why I felt the need to build, and provide a little insight into where I would like to take it.
+Recently I a gave a presentation at an OC Rails meetup in Santa Ana about the offical release of OctopusCI.
+In the presentation I explain exactly what OctopusCI is, why I felt the need to build, and provide a little insight into where I would like to take it.

 I have provided the audio recording of the presentation synced to the slides below.
 I hope you